NBWA releases April Beer Purchasers’ Index

 Looking across the segments for April:

-- The index for imports continues to remain in expansion territory with a reading of 70 in April 2022, only slightly below the April 2021 reading of 74.
+- The index for imports continues to point to expanding volumes with a reading of 66, three points lower than the April 2022 reading of 70.

-- The craft index at 48 is significantly below last April’s reading of 64.
+- The craft index at 33 continues to signal segment contraction and is below the April 2022 reading of 48.

-- The premium lights index posted a higher reading of 52, below the April 2021 reading of 69, but indicating expansionary volumes.
+- The premium lights index posted a reading of 43 lower than the April 2022 reading of 52.

-- The premium regular segment index is at 38, which is significantly below the April 2021 reading of 56.
+- The premium regular segment index is at 32, slightly below the April 2022 reading of 38.

-- The below premium segment is at 37, well below the April 2021 reading of 51.
+- The below premium segment reading at 49 is well above the April 2022 reading of 37 and continues a trend close to the expanding (above 50) territory.

 The National Beer Wholesalers Association (NBWA) represents America’s 3,000 independent beer distributors who service every state, congressional district and media market across the country.
 Licensed at the federal and state levels, beer distributors get bottles, cans, cases and kegs from a brewer or importer to stores, restaurants and other licensed retail accounts through a transparent and accountable regulatory system.
 Distributors build brands of all sizes – from familiar domestic beers to new startup labels and imports from around the world – and generate enormous consumer choice while supporting more than 140,000 quality jobs in their home communities.
 Beer distributors work locally to keep communities safe by sponsoring programs to promote responsible consumption, combat drunk driving and reduce underage drinking.